Local Artists and Restaurateurs Turn a Glass of Water into Something Beautiful

 Sometimes DC has a philanthropic buzz few cities can match.
 On March 24, UNICEF’s Tap Project held a fundraiser and gallery opening, “Something Beautiful,” to provide clean water for children in developing countries.
 Local artists decorated Pepco’s Edison Place Gallery on Eighth Street NW with a lovely array of paintings, mosaics, photographs, and sculptures depicting glasses of water.
 The artists ranged from those affiliated with the Corcoran School of Art to children at the SAIL (School for Arts in Learning) Public Charter School.
 Communications firm GMMB helped UNICEF promote the event pro bono at the donated gallery space.
 Attendees bid for works of art in a silent auction that took place at the end of the evening.
 All proceeds from the auction will go to water and sanitation programs in the countries and areas UNICEF has designated as most in need.

-ace with a large crowd of artists, foodies, and other interested patrons throughout the evening.
+I wandered the space with a large crowd of artists, foodies, and other interested patrons throughout the evening.
 We enjoyed fresh glasses of water garnished with fruit while drinking in works of art and presentations and performances by video artists Dissident Display and local water harpist Jayme Turner.
 Some adventurous attendees created their own art at a painting and drawing station.
 This event was unique among American cities raising money for the TAP Project.

 No comments: